DarkArcanine/fairgame/README.md

 export PIPENV_VENV_IN_PROJECT=1 (Linux/Other)
 ```

-* Running the bot minimized can cause time out errors due to how Selenium acts with various versions of Chrome.
+* Running the bot's Chrome browser minimized can cause time out errors due to how Selenium acts with various versions of Chrome.

 * One time passcode (OTP) doesn't work in headless.
 Turn it off when starting up a headless instance, then turn
   it back on afterwords.